4S1ght/ibfs/spec/spec-1.0.md

      │       │  ─ Although with lower resulting encryption strength.
 ─────┼───────┼────────────────────────────────────────────────────────────────
 16B  │ Raw   │ AES/XTS key check - 16 null bytes encrypted with the original
      │       │ key.
-This region is used to verify whether the correct │       │ encryption key is used whenever a user wants to access the │       │ volume's content.
+This region is copied, the copy is decrypted and checked │       │ again for 16 null bytes to verify the correct AES key was used │       │ to access the volume.
 ─────┼───────┼────────────────────────────────────────────────────────────────
 8B   │ Int64 │ Sector count - Total number of sectors inside the volume.
      │       │ This value must be set when creating/resizing volumes in order